Nazeer Sabree: The Event Phase

 Curated by Ginger Rudolph

 Paradigm Gallery + Studio is pleased to present The Event Phase, a solo exhibition featuring the multidisciplinary practice of Nazeer Sabree and curated by writer and curator Ginger Rudolph.
-The Event Phase will be on view on the first and second floors of the Paradigm Arts Building (12 N 3rd St, Philadelphia, PA 19106) starting October 3 until November 2, 2025, with a public opening reception on Friday, October 3 from 6PM–8PM.
+The Event Phase will be on view in the Paradigm Arts Building (12 N 3rd St, Philadelphia, PA 19106) starting October 3rd until November 23, 2025.

 From the curator: